-I read 13 books in June (three were audiobooks), which brings my 2016 total to 55.
+I read 11 books in March (one was an audiobook), which brings my 2017 total to 28.

 I rank my books with these categories: Highly Recommended, Recommended, Okay, and Not Recommended.

 1) Born a Crime: Stories From a South African Childhood, Trevor Noah